English course in Austria (Europe) – EMF Radiation and Geopathic Stress Assessment and Mitigation

 Download registration form.
 (Please print it, fill it out, sign it, make a clear all-parts-readable scan or photo and email it to us)

-IMPORTANT: For this workshop we have do have a maximum number of students we will take.
+IMPORTANT: For this workshop, we have do have a maximum number of students we will take.
 Communicate with Patrick van der Burght to express your potential interest to attend.
-When ready, pay your course fee to secure you place and wait for confirmation of your booking before making travel arrangements.
+When ready, pay your course fee to secure your place and wait for confirmation of your booking before making travel arrangements.